sourcevault/bindall/readme.md

 # { fuel: 'coffee', fns: { foo: [Function] } } # can access .fuel now :)

 ```
-- . . for applying to a subset number of functions
+- . . for applying to a subset number of functions in `fns` object

 ```livescript
 ob =